2014 FIVB Men's Volleyball World Championship

-The 2014 FIVB Volleyball Men's World Championship was held in Poland from 30 August to 21 September 2014.
+The 2014 FIVB Men's Volleyball World Championship was held in Poland from 30 August to 21 September 2014.
 The tournament featured 24 teams to determine the world champions in men's volleyball.
-In addition to the host nation Poland, 23 teams qualified for the tournament by means of continental and regional competitions.
-The matches took place in seven venues across seven Polish cities, with the final being held at Spodek, Katowice.
+In addition to the host nation Poland, 23 teams qualified for the tournament through continental and regional competitions.
+The matches took place in seven venues across seven Polish cities, with the final being played at Spodek, Katowice.

-The tournament was won by the host country Poland, who beat Brazil (who won the previous three titles) in the final.
+The tournament was won by the hosts Poland, who beat Brazil (who had won the previous three titles) in the final.
 Poland became the third team in the history of the competition to be crowned as champions in their own country, joining the Soviet Union (1952 and 1962) and Czechoslovakia (1966).

 563,263 fans watched the matches during the 18-day event, smashing the previous records in the competition.
 In Italy four years earlier, the total was 339,324, while in Japan in 2006, it was 298,352.

 Host

-Finals hosts Poland.
-The tournament was held in seven Poland cities.
+The tournament was held in seven Polish cities.